epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 ## Datasets

-In order to download all required dataset, run the [download_dataset.py](src/preprocessing/download_dataset.py) from the root repository (may take a while)
+In order to download all required datasets, run the [download_dataset.py](src/preprocessing/download_dataset.py) from the root repository (may take a while)
 ```
 python ./src/preprocessing/download_dataset.py
 ```